aviosipov/sb-generative-ai-pioneers/WhisperTranscriber/README.md

+# WhisperTranscriber: Transforms MP3 Audio into Text
-# Singularity Bridge - Generative AI Pioneers Program
+### Singularity Bridge - Generative AI Pioneers Program

 ## Description

-This project is designed to provide an API endpoint for transcribing audio files using the OpenAI API, specifically utilizing the Whisper model for audio transcriptions.
-Built with Node.js and Express, it offers a simple interface for uploading MP3 files and receiving their transcriptions in text format.
+WhisperTranscriber is a tool designed to convert MP3 audio files into text by leveraging the OpenAI Whisper model.
+It's built on Node.js and Express, providing a straightforward API endpoint for uploading audio files and receiving transcriptions.
+This project simplifies the process of audio transcription, making it accessible for developers and non-developers alike.

 ## Getting Started